Estif-Gi/wireframing/README.md

 A digital wireframe of a website with actual button labels, placeholder images, and a defined grid structure.
 # it is a high fidality wireframe

+# figma
+Figma is a cloud-based design and prototyping tool widely used for wireframing, UI/UX design, and collaboration.
+Its intuitive interface and powerful features make it a top choice for designers creating both low-fidelity and high-fidelity wireframes.